 A mom named Crystal organizes a Christmas hamper initiative every year.
 She and her family fill gift baskets that help families in need in their community with toys and essentials like hats, gloves and boots for the whole family.
 Crystal and her family add to their hampers all year long, making it a regular reminder of the importance of giving back.

 Leigh-Anne and her family like to pick gifts from an online charity gift catalogue, like World Vision’s Gift Catalogue

 .
 Each year in early December, she and her family sit down together, decide on a gift giving budget, and then choose which gifts to buy and for whom.
 In past years they have given the gift of a fruit trees and seeds

 Moms Megan and Michelle do a reverse advent calendar with their kids.
 Items are selected and placed in a box each day in December leading up to Christmas, including toiletries, clothing, toys and non-perishable food.
 On Christmas Eve, their families bring the boxes to a local shelter.
 For Megan and Michelle this experience has had an immeasurable impact on their children, increasing their level of social awareness and empathy.
 As a side benefit, their children’s Christmas wish lists have significantly changed and ultimately shrunk.
 Understanding the needs of others has given them a new perspective on what’s important.

-Generosity is a learned behaviour, and Christmas is the perfect time to start.
-Having my bright-eyed five-year-old play a role in helping another child or family in need is a great way to show him what selfless giving is all about.
+Generosity is a learned behaviour, and Christmas is the perfect time to start, especially this year when so many people have been impacted by the COVID-19 pandemic.
+Having my bright-eyed six-year-old play a role in helping another child or family in need is a great way to show him what selfless giving is all about.
 And it's the start of something he can carry forward into the years to come.